Rossendale and Darwen: Boundaries

+Historic

 1983–1997: The Borough of Rossendale, and the Borough of Blackburn wards of Earcroft, Marsh House, North Turton, Sudell, Sunnyhurst, and Whitehall.

 1997–2010: All the wards of the Borough of Rossendale except the Greenfield and Worsley wards, and the Borough of Blackburn wards of Earcroft, Marsh House, North Turton, Sudell, Sunnyhurst, and Whitehall.

 2010–2024: The Borough of Rossendale wards of Cribden, Eden, Facit and Shawforth, Goodshaw, Greensclough, Hareholme, Healey and Whitworth, Helmshore, Irwell, Longholme, Stacksteads, and Whitewell, and the Borough of Blackburn with Darwen wards of Earcroft, East Rural, Fernhurst, Marsh House, North Turton with Tockholes, Sudell, Sunnyhurst, and Whitehall.

 Darwen Ward Changes At the 2018 local elections the Darwen electoral wards were changed and renamed.
 They are now known as Darwen West, Darwen East, Darwen South and West Pennine.
 The parliamentary boundaries also included parts of the new Blackburn South and Lower Darwen, and Ewood wards.

-2024–present: Under the 2023 Periodic Review of Westminster constituencies which came into effect for the 2024 general election, the constituency was defined as being composed of the following as they existed on 1 December 2020:
+Current

+Under the 2023 review of Westminster constituencies (based on the local authority ward structures in place on 1 December 2020), the constituency was subject to minor changes to align with the revised ward boundaries in Blackburn with Darwen.
+There were no changes to the boundaries within Rossendale.